gfu-servant-engineering/tech-connect-backend/current_running_strapi/strapi-app/README.md

-# strapi-app
+# tech-connect

-A quick description of strapi-app.
+A quick description of tech-connect.